lionelvillard/openwhisk-project/plugins/actions/combinator/README.md

-This plugin adds some syntactic sugar construct to configure the deployment of [combinators](https://github.com/apache/incubator-openwhisk-catalog/tree/master/packages/combinators)
+This plugin adds some syntactic sugar constructs to configure the deployment of [combinators](https://github.com/apache/incubator-openwhisk-catalog/tree/master/packages/combinators)

 # Deployment configuration extension